Triple-A All-Star Game

 The Triple-A All-Star Game was an annual baseball game held from 1988 to 2019 between professional players from the affiliated Triple-A leagues of Minor League Baseball.
 These leagues were the International League (IL) and Pacific Coast League (PCL) from 1998 to 2019.
 Previously, the American Association competed along with the IL and PCL before it disbanded following the 1997 season.
 The 2020 game was cancelled along with the entire minor league season due to the COVID-19 pandemic.
-The 2021 game was postponed and not rescheduled after a delayed start to the season.
-There has been no announcement about its resumption in the future.
+The 2021 game was postponed and not rescheduled after a delayed start to the season, and there has been no indication that the Triple-A All-Star Game will resume in the future.

 All-Star players were selected through a vote by team managers and general managers, members of the media, and fans.
 From the inaugural 1988 event through 1997, teams of American League-affiliated Triple-A All-Stars faced off against teams of National League-affiliated Triple-A All-Stars.
 During this period, six games were won by National League teams, and four were won by American League teams.
 From 1998 through 2019, the IL and PCL each fielded a team composed of players in their respective leagues.
 The International League won 12 games, while the Pacific Coast League won 10.

 Traditionally, the game took place on the day after the mid-summer Major League Baseball All-Star Game.
 The game was meant to mark a symbolic halfway-point in the season (though not the mathematical halfway-point which, for most seasons, was usually one month prior).
 The Triple-A leagues shared a common All-Star break, with no regular-season games scheduled for two days before the All-Star Game itself.
 Some additional events, such as the All-Star Fan Fest and Triple-A Home Run Derby, took place each year during this break in the regular season.